The innovation of things

 About the program

 The Master of Project Innovation and Master of Project Management combined program enables students to explore emergent ideas and future directions applicable to global project management practice, while also covering traditional skills and competencies.
-The curriculm addresses a range of learning opportunities including design thinking, adaptable mindsets such as Lean and Agile, innovative product management, systems thinking and delivery of digital projects.
+The curriculum addresses a range of learning opportunities including design thinking, adaptable mindsets such as Lean and Agile, innovative product management, systems thinking and delivery of digital projects.
 Show more

 The Master of Project Innovation and Master of Project Management combined program enables students to explore emergent ideas and future directions applicable to global project management practice, while also covering traditional skills and competencies.
-The curriculm addresses a range of learning opportunities including design thinking, adaptable mindsets such as Lean and Agile, innovative product management, systems thinking and delivery of digital projects.
+The curriculum addresses a range of learning opportunities including design thinking, adaptable mindsets such as Lean and Agile, innovative product management, systems thinking and delivery of digital projects.
 Students undertake an international study tour where they are able to see examples of project innovation and experience other project management practices and cultures, as well as access up to one year of on-campus work experience as part of The Transformer initiative.
 Show less

 |Duration||6 semesters (2 years)|